pulp/pulp_python/docs/user/guides/upload.md

 ## Add content to a repository

-Once there is a content unit, it can be added and removed from repositories using the add and remove commands.
+Once there is a content unit, it can be added to a repository using the `add` command.
+This command requires both the `filename` and `sha256` to ensure that a specific file can be identified, as Pulp may contain different content units with the same name.

 === "Run"

     ```bash
+    # Matches shelf-reader-0.1.tar.gz
+    SHA256="04cfd8bb4f843e35d51bfdef2035109bdea831b55a57c3e6a154d14be116398c"

-    # Add created PythonPackage content to repository
+    # Add the created PythonPackage content to the repository
-    pulp python repository content add --repository foo --filename "$PKG"
+    pulp python repository content add --repository foo --filename "$PKG" --sha256 "$SHA256"

     # After the task is complete, it gives us a new repository version
     pulp python repository version show --repository foo